cncf/tag-security/supply-chain-security/compromises/2019/monero.md

 ## Type of Compromise

-This incident fits the [Trust and Signing](../compromise-definitions.md#trust-and-signing) definition.
+This incident fits the [Publishing Infrastructure](../compromise-definitions.md#publishing-infrastructure) definition.

 ## References